-- 18. 'Israeli settlements' are located beyond the 1949 Green Line and include structures in East Jerusalem and in Area "C" of the West Bank.
-The Oslo Accords established Area "A" comprising approximately 18 per cent of the West Bank and encompassing urban Palestinian areas under full control of the Palestinian Authority; Area "B" representing about 22 per cent of the vast majority of Palestinian rural areas, under Palestinian civil control while the Israeli army has security control; and Area "C" comprising an estimated 60 per cent of the territory, under full Israeli control for security, planning and construction purposes.
-Settlements are generally located amongst the more vulnerable sections of Palestinian society, predominantly agrarian villages. - 19.
-The Mission heard that settlers can broadly be divided into three categories.
-Those who have moved on quality of life grounds and live in settlements close to Jerusalem and Tel Aviv.
-Ultra-Orthodox Jews, who constitute over 25 per cent of the settler population, live in settlements largely isolated from other Israelis.
-Ultra-Orthodox Jews seem also to be motivated by economic incentives and cheaper housing and are generally found in settlements closer to the Green Line.
+- 18. Israeli settlements are located beyond the Green Line of 1949 and include structures in East Jerusalem and in Area C of the West Bank.
+The Oslo Accords established Area A, comprising approximately 18 per cent of the West Bank and encompassing urban Palestinian areas under the full control of the Palestinian Authority; Area B, representing some 22 per cent of the vast majority of Palestinian rural areas, under Palestinian civil control, while the Israeli army has security control; and Area C, comprising an estimated 60 per cent of the territory, under full Israeli control for security, planning and construction purposes.
+Settlements are generally located among the more vulnerable sections of Palestinian society, predominantly agrarian villages. - 19.
+The mission was informed that settlers may be divided broadly into three categories.
+The first are those who have moved on quality-of-life grounds and live in settlements close to Jerusalem and Tel Aviv.
+The second, ultra-Orthodox Jews, who constitute more than 25 per cent10 of the settler population, live in settlements largely isolated from other Israelis; ultra-Orthodox Jews seem also to be motivated by economic incentives and cheaper housing and are generally found in settlements closer to the Green Line.
 A third group seems to be motivated by political and religious ideologies; they live in the central part of the West Bank, often very close to Palestinian communities. - 20.
-Since 1967, Israeli Governments have openly led and directly participated in the planning, construction, development, consolidation and/or encouragement of settlements by including explicit provisions in the fundamental policy instrument (Basic policy guidelines), establishing governmental structures and implementing specific measures.
-These specific measures include: i) building infrastructure; ii) encouraging Jewish migrants to Israel to move to settlements; iii) sponsoring economic activities; iv) supporting settlements through public services delivery and development projects; and v) seizing Palestinian land, some privately owned, requisitioning land for "military needs", declaring or registering land as "State Land" and expropriating land for "public needs". - 21.
-Government investment in the settlements has not been made explicit in the Public Budget, but allocated through hidden provisions in a process that has been described as "partially secretive" and "a political tool."
-Government investment, excluding military expenses, has fluctuated over the years with an estimated peak of 795.8 million US dollars in 2005.
-Quasi-Governmental organizations, funded by the Government, including the World Zionist Organization (WZO), also provide funds to the settlements. - 22.
-A governmental scheme of subsidies and incentives has been put in place to encourage Jewish migrants to Israel to move to settlements and to boost settlements' economic development.
-Settlements have been defined as "National Priority Areas" and benefit from housing and education subsidies and direct incentives to the industrial, agricultural and tourism sectors. - 23.
-Various sources refer to Settlement Master Plans, including the Allon Plan (1967), the Drobles Plan (1978) later expanded as the Sharon Plan (1981), and the Hundred Thousand Plan (1983).
-Despite these plans not having been officially approved they have largely been acted upon by successive Israeli Governments.
-The Mission notes a pattern
+Since 1967, the Governments of Israel have openly led and directly participated in the planning, construction, development, consolidation and/or encouragement of settlements by including explicit provisions in the fundamental policy instrument (basic policy guidelines), establishing governmental structures and implementing specific measures.
+These specific measures include (a) building infrastructure; (b) encouraging Jewish migrants to Israel to move to settlements; (c) sponsoring economic activities; (d) supporting settlements through public services delivery and development projects; and (e) seizing Palestinian land, some privately owned, requisitioning land for "military needs", declaring or registering land as "State land" and expropriating land for "public needs". - 21.
+Government investment in the settlements has not been made explicit in the public budget, but allocated through hidden provisions in a process described by the former Head of the Israeli Civil Service Commission, Itzhak Galnoor (1994-1996), as (in 2007) "partially secretive" and (in 2011) as "a political tool".
+Government investment, excluding military expenses, has fluctuated over the years, with an estimated peak of \$795.8 million in 2005.
+11 Quasi-governmental organizations, funded by the Government, including the World Zionist Organization, also provide funds to the settlements. - 22.
+A governmental scheme of subsidies and incentives has been put in place to encourage Jewish migrants to Israel to move to settlements and to boost their economic development.
+Settlements have been defined as "national priority areas", and benefit from housing and education subsidies and direct incentives to the industrial, agricultural and tourism sectors. - 23.
+Various sources refer to settlement master plans, including the Allon Plan (1967), the Drobles Plan (1978) later expanded as the Sharon Plan (1981) and the Hundred Thousand Plan (1983).
+Although these plans were never officially approved, they have